surancy/BlockChain/readme.md

 ===

 Some basic functions:
-> Is made up of blocks that store data.
+- Is made up of blocks that store data (transaction text, timestamp).
-> Has a digital signature that chains your blocks together.
+- Has a digital signature that chains your blocks together.
-> Requires proof of work mining to validate new blocks.
+- Requires proof of work mining to validate new blocks (difficulty entered by user).
-> Can corrupt the chain
+- Can corrupt the chain.
-> Can be check to see if data in it is valid and unchanged.
+- Can be check to see if data in it is valid and unchanged (loop the entire blockchain).

-So we can add a transaction to the blockchain with the difficulty entered by user, and transaction entered by user.
-The transaction text and timestamp are calculated into hash with the difficulty specified.
-Then it's time to mine the block!
-We can also verify the blockchain by looping through blockchain to check hashes.
+More functional and non-functional are explained in class documentations.
+Enjoy!